 And there's definitely overcharging in this case.

-I will submit to you that a lot of these charges are going to be dropped if this case ever goes to trial, and any good attorney, defense attorney, civil rights attorney, is going to tell you that this is a tough, if not impossible case to get a conviction.
+And any good attorney, defense attorney, civil rights attorney, is going to tell you that this is a tough, if not impossible case to get a conviction.

 Why?

-Because the what's the state of that mind of that officer who shot has to be evaluated by a reasonably objective standard.
+Because what's the state of that mind of that officer who shot has to be evaluated by a reasonably objective standard.

 And final point, you're dead on about the state of affairs of police officers in this country.

-And these guys are being blamed like throughout this country for for the mistakes of a few bad officers.
+And these guys are being blamed like throughout this country for the mistakes of a few bad officers.

-Um, then all the other charges.
+Then all the other charges.

-Now, my question is did they just load up the charges?
+Now, my question is, did they just load up the charges?

-If we can't get A, we'll take B. If we can't get B, we'll take C. If we can't get C, we'll take D. No, I uh I agree with Leo.
+If we can't get A, we'll take B. If we can't get B, we'll take C. If we can't get C, we'll take D?

 This is completely overcharged.

-And the defense it's a classic case of self-defense.
+And it's a classic case of self-defense.

-The standard jury instruction in Georgia says the you are allowed to use deadly force if you are facing deadly force.
+The standard jury instruction in Georgia says you are allowed to use deadly force if you are facing deadly force.

-And according to this district attorney, Paul Howard, two weeks ago, in an unrelated case, he stood in front of television cameras and said under Georgia law, a taser is a deadly weapon.
+And according to this district attorney, Paul Howard, two weeks ago, in an unrelated case, he stood in front of television cameras and said, under Georgia law, a taser is a deadly weapon.

 And there is a Supreme Court decision in Georgia that supports that.